LYSingD/simple-go-games-rest-api/README.md

 ## Features

+/games
-- `GET /games` returns a list with all games
+* `GET` - Get a list of all games, returned as JSON
-- `POST /games/` adds a new game
+* `POST` - Add a new game from request data sent as JSON

+/games/:id
-- `GET /games/:id` return a JSON object of a specific game
+* `GET` - Get a specific game by its ID, return the data as JSON
-- `PUT /games/:id` updates a specific game
+* `PUT` - Update a specific game by its ID from request data sent as JSON
-- `DELETE /games/:id` removes a specific game
+* `DELETE` - Delete a specific game by its ID